VFPX/PEMEditor/.github/CONTRIBUTING.md

 - For major changes, you may wish to add a Markdown file documenting the new features to the _Documentation_ folder.
 See _Documentation/pemeditor_thor_changes_7_40.md_ as an example.

-- *** TODO: is this necessary: If a change to the configuration setting is made, update https://github.com/VFPX/ThorRepository and file _Thor_Update_Thor_Repository.prg_ of https://github.com/VFPX/Thor/blob/master/ThorUpdater/Updates.zip
+- If a change to the configuration setting is made, update https://github.com/VFPX/ThorRepository and _Thor_Update_Thor_Repository.prg_ of https://github.com/VFPX/Thor/blob/master/ThorUpdater/Updates.zip
    - see https://github.com/VFPX/ThorRepository for contribution.
    - see https://github.com/VFPX/Thor for contribution.
    - see that PEMEDitor, ThorRepository and Thor are pushed as close as possible.
 The order how to publish is on the maintainers of Thor.